codefionn/rust-customvmcpu/README.md

 // If $y error, $x will also be overwritten with 0 div $x, $y

+// Add x and y and store result in x addi $x, %y

+// Subtract y from x and store result in x subi $x, %y

+// Multiply x times y and store result in x muli $x, %y

+// Divide x through y and store result in x
+// If %y error, $x will also be overwritten with 0 divi $x, %y

 // --- Bitshift/logical instructions ---
 // Bitwise and x y and store result in x and $x, $y